 If you’re looking for your next “staycation,” head west into the mountains for skiing and other outdoor activities in Vail, Aspen, and Breckenridge.
 You can also enjoy boating and water skiing at Standley Lake, or you head into Boulder or Fort Collins for a college town experience.

 For the outdoor explorer:

 You can’t walk around town without seeing Denver residents biking, hiking, or skiing (when there’s snow on the ground).
-The city also has plenty of trails to explore.
+The city also has 84 hiking trails and a whopping 314 city parks.
 You can adventure into the mountains to hike one of Colorado’s 58 “14ers” (14,000-feet mountains).